Skip to Content

 To diagnose a glomus tumor, your doctor will:

-• Ask about symptoms you're having.
-In the middle ear, most glomus tympanicum or jugulare tumors cause hearing loss and pulsatile tinnitus.
+• Ask about symptoms you are having — In the middle ear, most glomus tympanicum or jugulare tumors cause hearing loss and pulsatile tinnitus.

 • Order imaging and other tests.

-Your doctor my order tests to diagnose your glomus tumors:
+Your doctor may order the following tests to diagnose your glomus tumors:

 • Angiogram.